spacecloud-io/space-docs/content/security/security-rules/masking-data/encrypting.md

 Encrypt rule can be easily combined with any other data masking operations or authorization logic by using the `and` rule.
 Check out the [documentation of and rule](/security/security-rules/combining-multiple-rules).

-**Example:** Allow a record to be inserted in users table only if the length of username is greater than 10.
+**Example:** Allow a record to be inserted in users table only if the length of the username is greater than 10.
 The email field in the record should be encrypted, while the password field should be hashed. (`hash` rule).
 Here's how you can write this access control logic using `and` rule:

 {{< highlight javascript >}}
 {